hyperliquid-dex/order_book_server/README.md

 # Local WebSocket Server

+## Disclaimer

+This was a standalone project, not written by the Hyperliquid Labs core team.
+It is made available "as is", without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or noninfringement.
+Use at your own risk.
+It is intended for educational or illustrative purposes only and may be incomplete, insecure, or incompatible with future systems.
+No commitment is made to maintain, update, or fix any issues in this repository.

 ## Functionality

 This server provides the `l2book` and `trades` endpoints from [Hyperliquid’s official API](https://hyperliquid.gitbook.io/hyperliquid-docs/for-developers/api/websocket/subscriptions), with roughly the same API.